husayt/josediazgonzalez.com/_plugins/README.markdown

 - `iterator`: allows you to iterate over all tags/categories and then iterate over the posts in those tags/categories.
 You can use this to automatically generate a tag cloud and a category page listing. <em>e.g. [Tag Cloud on Sidebar](http://josediazgonzalez.com/categories/cakephp)</em>
 - `liquid_exception_handler`: When creating there is a liquid exception, this will suppress the exception during jekyll's generation step.
 DANGEROUS
+- `recursive_layouts`: Gives Jekyll the ability to support layouts inside of `_layouts` subdirectories.
+Required for generator plugins
 - `post_filter`: Allows adding a `pre` and `post` filter step to post contents

 ## Filters